ARM-software/lisa/doc/kernel_tests.rst

 Concepts
 ++++++++

-Writing scheduler tests can be difficult, especially when you're trying to make them work without relying on custom tracepoints (which is what you should aim for).
+Writing scheduler tests can be tricky, especially when you're trying to make them work without relying on custom tracepoints (which is what you should aim for).
 Sometimes, a good chunk of the test code will be about trying to get the target in an expected initial state, or preventing some